matter-labs/zksync/docs/wallet-signer.md

 `SyncSigner` is used to store keys and signing transaction. `SyncWallet` integrates `SyncSigner` and provides simple API for sending transaction in the Sync network.

-Transaction handles (`DepositTransactionHandle` and `TransactionHandle`) are used to provide simple API for tracking progress of recently submitted transactions.
+Transaction handles (`ETHOperationHandle` and `TransactionHandle`) are used to provide simple API for tracking progress of recently submitted transactions.

+There are two types of transactions:
+1) *Transactions* They are submitted directly to the Sync network.
+Transfer, withdraw and account close are transactions.
+2) *Priority operations* They are initiated with ethereum transaction.
+Deposits and emergency withdraws are priority operations.

 # class SyncWallet